 - Apply some water (or honing oil) to the flat surface of your sharpening stone.
 Some people prefer starting with a coarse-grained rock, moving to a moderate-grained stone, and then to a fine-grained stone.
 But, since these three types of sharpening stones may be unavailable in the wild, a fine-grained river stone will do.

 - Rub your knife blade on the sharpening stone.
-There are about three ways to do so: circular motion, full-length forward strokes, or forward and backstrokes.
+There are three ways to do so: circular motion, full-length forward strokes, or forward and backstrokes.
 In the last method, you must apply firm pressure while moving the blade forward and a lighter force on the backward motion.
 Moreover, it should be a systematic motion where you stroke your knife’s edge from the hilt to the tip.

 - Test the blade’s sharpness.
 Your knife’s edge should be sharp after a few consistent strokes on the sharpening stone.
-To test if the blade is sharp enough, slice through a piece of paper, a tomato, or potato (or whatever is available) to see if it leaves a clean edge.
+To test if the blade is sharp enough, slice through a piece of paper, a tomato, or a potato (or whatever is available) to see if it leaves a clean edge.
 If the blade is sharp, it shouldn’t leave a ragged edge.
 Moreover, it would help if you didn’t use a lot of pressure.

 After confirming that your knives’ blades are sharp, it’s advisable to hone them.
 Honing the already sharp edges is crucial in maintaining the blades’ sharpness.
 You don’t want to keep sharpening your knife every day.
 Right?